 Verdict: Perfect choice for fishermen and hunters alike.

-The Redington CROSSWATER Youth Waders are available in two different sizes.
+The Redington CROSSWATER Youth are available in two different sizes.
 They feature integrated gravel guards to protect you from sand or gravel getting into your boots.
-The Redington CROSSWATER Youth Waders features a small flip out pocket on the inside to store essentials.
+The Redington CROSSWATER Youth features a small flip out pocket on the inside to store essentials.

 Adjustable shoulder straps and a wading belt ensure a tight and comfortable fit.
-Redington is known to produce some high quality wading gear at affordable prices and the Redington CROSSWATER Youth Waders are no exception to this rule.
+Redington is known to produce some high quality wading gear at affordable prices and the Redington CROSSWATER Youth are no exception to this rule.

 Verdict: Great entry into the world of stockingfoot waders.